-“I did not want to destroy his life by naming him,” he says.
+“I did not want to destroy his life by naming him,” he said.

 But Holthouse’s 2004 article “Stalking the Bogeyman” gives clues, including one to throw people off.
 According to Holthouse, the perpetrator was a star athlete at Chugiak High School and was profiled in the Anchorage Daily News.
 As an adult, he moved to Broomfield, Colo., a Denver-area suburb.
-Holthouse also wrote that his rapist was about 17-years-old.
-Now, Holthouse says he deliberately misrepresented the age and his perpetrator was 14 at the time.
+Holthouse also wrote that his rapist was about 17 at the time of the incident.
+Now, Holthouse said, he deliberately misrepresented the age and his perpetrator was actually 14 at the time.

 Nearly 11 years after writing that letter, Holthouse was in the Alaska State Capitol Building sharing his story.
 He spoke in support of a law that would require public schools to teach sexual abuse prevention.

-After the talk, Holthouse says two people in the Capitol told him they might know other victims of his rapist.
+After the talk, Holthouse said two people in the Capitol told him they might know other victims of his rapist.

 It was.
 Holthouse says he felt relieved.